googleads/googleads-dfp-java-dfp-playground/README.md

 1. Create an App Engine application at https://appengine.google.com/.

-2. Follow steps 1 from above.
+2. Follow step 1 from above.
 Instead of localhost, you will need to add a redirect URI that corresponds to the application ID of your newly created App Engine application: